nystudio107/craft-imageoptimize/README.md

 ImageOptimize has built-in support for accessing the OptimizedImages field via GraphQL using the [CraftQL plugin](https://github.com/markhuot/craftql).

-You can access all of the primary OptimizeImages methods:
+You can access all of the primary OptimizedImages field methods:

 ```
 {